ishaanshah/GSoC-Proposal/Proposal.md

 - Time Zone: UTC+530

 # Project Overview
-ListenBrainz now has a statistics infrastructure that collects and computes statistics from the listen data that have been stored in the database.
+ListenBrainz now has a statistics infrastructure that collects and computes statistics from the listen data that has been stored in the database.
 Right now, the only information a user gets about his/her listening trends is a list of recent listens and top artists.
 This project aims to change this by serving interesting graphs and statistics that would more helpful to the user.

 # Graphs and Statistics which can be shown
 We can classify the graphs to be shown in two different categories: